MARTIN RIZZI IN TAXCO, GUERRERO, MÉXICO

 at the time.
 Remember I made no communicationsto either of you from 2010 – March 2017 when the crisis of the employment-cut was 2 months-old.
 I wasn’t speaking with anyone else, as it has been severally alleged that I am an “aggressive telephone sales marketer”.

-It just happens that I know those people.
-They are the humblest and the sweetest of all, the least deserving of being cut off from their household income, and their employment!
+the least deserving of being cut off from their household income, and their employment!

 who NO-way deserve to have been abandoned in a way so callous, and by a Fair Trader.

 Workers have the right to expect that their employer be forthcoming with them and not suddenly drop them at the side of the road without a consideration or severance payment.

 In this kind of situation I believe that it is the weakest party is the one who needs the help.